Chart Color Schemes

 Freshwater displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Dwelling structure in Freshwater, as evaluated at the latest Census, comprised 57.6% houses and 42.5% other dwellings.
-In comparison, Non-Metro Qld had 80.8% houses and 19.2% other dwellings.
-Home ownership in Freshwater was 32.0%, with mortgaged dwellings at 39.3% and rented ones at 28.7%.
-The median monthly mortgage repayment was $1,625, below Non-Metro Qld's average of $1,733.
-Median weekly rent in Freshwater was $350, compared to Non-Metro Qld's $390.
-Nationally, Freshwater's mortgage repayments were lower at $1,625 versus the Australian average of $1,863, and rents were less at $350 compared to the national figure of $375.
+In Freshwater, as per the latest Census evaluation, 57.6% of dwellings were houses while 42.5% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+This is in contrast to Non-Metro Qld where 80.8% of dwellings were houses and 19.2% were other types.
+Home ownership in Freshwater stood at 32.0%, with mortgaged dwellings at 39.3% and rented ones at 28.7%.
+The median monthly mortgage repayment was $1,625, lower than Non-Metro Qld's average of $1,733.
+The median weekly rent figure in Freshwater was $350 compared to Non-Metro Qld's $390.
+Nationally, Freshwater's mortgage repayments were significantly lower at $1,625 against the Australian average of $1,863, while rents were also lower at $350 compared to the national figure of $375.

 Frequently Asked Questions - Housing